0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"10s"`

-**Description:** TimestampResolution is the resolution of the timestamp used to close a batch
+**Description:** BatchMaxDeltaTimestamp is the resolution of the timestamp used to close a batch

 **Examples:**